 Engineering was not a very thought-through thing.
-I was a good student, I got into IIT without much difficulty, and I find the application of science to solving practical problems very interesting.
+I was a good student, I got into IIT without much difficulty, and I find the application of science to solving practical problems fascinating.
 I continue to apply myself to understanding how systems work.
 Psychology is my area of study by choice.
-I contemplated dropping out of Engineering to study psychology, but did not find a great place to learn it.
-So when the opportunity to study it with Prof Pulin Garg presented itself to me I naturally gravitated to it.
-I am an artist, I used to paint and this led me to be a regular visitor at Cholamandalam Artist Village.
-I not only ended up learning from them, many artists have become dear friends.
+I contemplated dropping out of Engineering to study psychology but did not find a great place to learn it.
+So when the opportunity to study it with Prof Pulin Garg presented itself to me, I naturally gravitated to it.
+I am an artist, I used to paint, and this led me to be a regular visitor at Cholamandalam Artist Village.
+I not only ended up learning from them, but many artists have also become dear friends.
 The Theatre is part of that world.
 I met NaMuthuswamy there, his integration of Koothu and modern theatre was exciting.
 There is Mahabharata at the centre of this convergence, and psychology!

 I notice that your description of the Mahabharata characters is somewhat different from popular notions.
 For instance, I heard you say “Arjuna is half man, half woman.”
 Whose version of Mahabharata do you quote as your source of authority?

 The way the Koothu artists discuss the Mahabharata characters and the situations in which the unique features of the heroes come through is a revelation.
-These discussions not only reveal a very intimate and detailed understanding of the Epic, they are always and “inside out” discussion, self-referential and self-exploratory.
+These discussions not only reveal a very intimate and detailed understanding of the Epic, but they are also always an “inside-out” discussion, self-referential and self-exploratory.
 The Pandavas are therefore seen as human beings, in archetypal familial and societal situations who are able to evoke a higher part of the self.
 The Kauravas are human, as capable of the Pandavas, but fail to awaken their higher selves.
 The higher self is awakened because the Pandavas are introspective, they see life as a Yogic SAdhana.

 I have also had the privilege of having many discussions with Kamala Subramaniam and listen to her ways of understanding the Epics.